Environment-Agency-Gov/saco-core/docs/data.rst

 Limitations
 ~~~~~~~~~~~

-As noted in the :doc:`overview`, the SACO tool operates in "WRGIS world".
-Indeed, the
+The SACO tool operates in "WRGIS world" and explicitly seeks to preserve the "rules" of
-tool explicitly seeks to preserve the "rules" of this world.
-Yet, as a national data
+this world.
+Yet, as a national data product, WRGIS encodes a number of simplifications
-product, WRGIS encodes a number of simplifications and assumptions, including those
+and assumptions, including those outlined in the previous section.
+These features are
-outlined in the previous section.
-These features are inherited by the SACO tool.
-It is
+inherited by the SACO tool.
+It is also bound by limitations of the data, i.e. the
-also bound by limitations of the data, i.e. the uncertainties, approximations and
+uncertainties, approximations and errors involved in translating observed or estimated
-errors involved in translating observed or estimated quantities into the WRGIS database.
+quantities into the WRGIS database.

 It is important to note that the SACO tool is "downstream" of WRGIS.
 This means that it
 takes WRGIS tables as inputs.
-One implication of this is that the SACO tool is
+One implication of this is that the SACO tool is currently
 "downstream" of the process that assigns an impact to each artificial influence at each
 flow percentile to create the "base" WRGIS.
 (As noted above, this assignment is
 undertaken by the WRGIS toolset using information from the CAMS ledgers.)
 The SACO tool
 can explore the implications of changing specific numbers in the tables (via the
 Calculator and Optimiser components outlined in the :doc:`overview`), but it does not
-contain the logic/data by which the WRGIS toolset assigns the "base" impacts during
+contain all the logic/data through which "base" impacts are assigned in the ledgers and
-construction of the WRGIS database.
+WRGIS.

 Processing
 ----------

 Functions for processing the raw data tables from the WRGIS database (currently in
-Access format) into the format required by SACO are not included within the package
+Access format) into the format required by SACO are not included within the SACO
-currently.
+package currently.
 To summarise this functionality, the main processing steps are:

     - Extract tables and perform basic checks of indexes and important columns.
 Columns
       not required in the SACO tool are filtered out.